tiny-dancer/notes/atomic_habits_engineering.md

 > In atomic habits, systems in the quote refers to our biologically developed *habitual systems*

 **Atomic Habits**:  As aspirational our goals and commitment are,  research has shown what truly drives change is our habits.
 Habits developed incrementally over time are performed on auto-pilot, therefore inevitably as our resolve deteriorates, our habits kicked in.
-The focus therefore should start with
+The optimized route for introducing effective change into our life therefore is to introduce change into our habitual system.
+You're goal may be

 **Software Engineering**: